webrecorder/py-wacz/README.md

 ## py-wacz

-**py-wacz** is a Python extension and command line utility for working with web archive data using the [WACZ] format specification.
+The **py-wacz** repository contains a Python module and command line utility for working with web archive data using the [WACZ] format specification.
 Web Archive Collection Zipped (WACZ) allows web archives to be shared and distributed by providing a predictable way of packaging up web archive data and metadata as a ZIP file.
-**wacz** supports converting any [WARC] files into WACZ files, and optionally generating full-text search indices of pages.
+The **wacz** command line utility supports converting any [WARC] files into WACZ files, and optionally generating full-text search indices of pages.

 ## Install